 Authority under Section 6333 is sparse, but it is nonetheless clear that a “purpose reasonably related to [a] person’s interests as a member” does not include a member’s commercial or political interests, harassment, or massive and repeated inspection demands probing the minutiae of financial records and details of management and administration.
 Similar limitations will be applied to rights of inspection provided by the Bylaws.

-Unlike the exercise of the other community powers, which require community engagement and escalation before initiating a request for action by the Empowered Community, the CCWG-Accountability recommends that a petition for inspection be brought directly by a single Decisional Participant in the Empowered Community or by multiple Decisional Participants in the Empowered Community through making a written demand on ICANN for the requested materials.
-If the Board refused or ignored the request, the petitioning Decisional Participant(s) could then either initiate a process for an individual IRP, Community IRP or for removing the Board.
+Unlike the exercise of the other Community Powers, which require community engagement and escalation before initiating a request for action by the Empowered Community, the CCWG-Accountability recommends that a petition for inspection be brought directly by a single Decisional Participant in the Empowered Community or by multiple Decisional Participants in the Empowered Community through making a written demand on ICANN for the requested materials.
+If the Board refused or ignored the request, the petitioning Decisional Participant(s) could enforce its inspection right directly through the IRP or by petitioning the Empowered Community to initiate the escalation processes for a community IRP or for removing the Board.

 Investigation right